Employment

 Nature of Work: This position’s responsibilities involve developing, coordinating and organizing planning activities and GIS/data as need to support those activities.

-The Associate Planner performs professional short & long range planning work including research and analysis, plan development, grant research and writing, reports and presentations to councils, boards and commissions, works with local agencies to develop comprehensive plans, capital facilities plans, park and recreation plans and other plans/studies as needed, including but not limited to transportation, land use, and infrastructure.
+The Associate Planner performs professional short- & long-range planning work including research and analysis, plan development, grant research and writing, reports and presentations to councils, boards and commissions, works with local agencies to develop comprehensive plans, capital facilities plan, park and recreation plans and other plans/studies as needed, including but not limited to transportation, land use, and infrastructure.

 The ideal candidate will have a positive attitude, be an effective communicator and be willing to be part of a small but collaborative work environment.